Photobacterium damselae subsp. damselae: Culture

 P. damselae grows readily on media used in clinical laboratories, including TCBS agar.
 On media supplemented with blood, P. damselae produces beta-hemolytic colonies.
 The degree of hemolysis can vary significantly between isolates.

-Virulence Factors
+Virulence factors

+P. damselae subsp. damselae's virulence in mammals and fish is determined by a large virulence plasmid called pPHDD1, which encodes two toxins, damselysin (Dly) and HlyA_{pl}.

 P. damselae subsp. damselae produces a heat-labile cytolytic toxin called damselysin (Dly).
-Dly is a phospholipase D with activity against sphingomyelinase.
+Dly is a phospholipase D with activity against sphingomyelin.
 This toxin exerts strong hemolytic activity in the erythrocytes across a variety of animal species.
 Dly and its gene (dly) are considered to play an important role in the virulence of this organism.
+This species also produces a small β-pore-forming-toxin called phobalysin (PhlyP).
+Multiple PhlyP come together as oligomers to form small pores on cells that cause potassium leakage.

 In vitro studies suggest that P. damselae subsp. damselae can utilize heme, hemoglobin, and ferric ammonium citrate as sole iron sources.

 Pathogenicity

 In humans

 Photobacterium damselae subsp. damselae infections most commonly manifest as sepsis and soft tissue infections, especially when wounds are exposed to marine water.
 Soft tissue infections can progress into severe disease such as necrotizing fasciitis over a matter of hours.

 In one case reported in 1996, a 64-year-old man reported to a hospital with a swollen red hand 14 hours after sustaining an injury while unhooking a saltwater perch.
 Despite extensive debridement and the initiation of empiric antibiotic therapy the man was later found responseless in his room.
 The man was pronounced deceased 36 hours after the initial injury.